Kronos-JMF/jmf/doc/model.md

 				"description" : " The nick names of the Person", "upper_bound": -1,
 				"unique": true
 			},
+			"friendCount" : {
+				"type" : "number",
+				"description" : "The number of friends this person has", "read_only": true
+			},
 			"address" : {
 				"type" : "address",